Home » Recipe Index » Dinner Recipes

 STEP THREE: In a large skillet, heat the olive oil over medium-high heat.
 Ensure the skillet is hot but not smoking.

 STEP FOUR: Carefully place the seasoned thick-cut pork chops in the skillet to get a good sear.
-Cook each side for 3-4 minutes until they turn golden brown, then transfer to a plate.
+Cook each side for about 3-4 minutes until they turn golden brown, then transfer them to a plate.

-seared pork chops in a cast iron
+Pan fried pork chops in a cast iron pan.

 STEP FIVE: In the same skillet, add the sliced onions and minced garlic.
-Stir and cook for 2-3 minutes until the onions become soft.
+Stir and cook them for 2-3 minutes until the onions become soft.

-STEP SIX: Pour in the cream of mushroom soup, then add Italian seasoning and chicken broth.
+STEP SIX: Pour in the cream of mushroom soup, then add the Italian seasoning and chicken broth.
 Stir well to create a rich onion gravy at the bottom of the pan.

 STEP EIGHT: Spoon the onion gravy over the pork chops and serve.